pnslabs/pns-contracts/README.md

 # PNS Protocol

+## DISCLAMER: This repo is currently under active development and is not ready to be used in production

 Phone Number Service (PNS) is a protocol that allows you to associate your phone number to wallet addresses.

 This repository contains the Solidity smart contracts for the PNS Protocol